 SECTION 6.
 PERMITS AND FEES REQUIRED:

-1. A permit shall be required for the erection, construction, or alteration of any sign in the Udall Zoning Jurisdiction.
+1. A permit shall be required for the erection, construction, or alteration of any sign in the Solomon Zoning Jurisdiction.

 2. Application for permits by other than the property owner shall be accompanied, in each instance, by either a letter authorizing the placement of a sign on the land or building, signed by the owner or his duly authorized agent, or accompanied by a lease showing the right of the applicant.
 Such application shall conform to the regulations herein provided, and no signboard shall be erected or painted on any area until the application is acted upon and granted.